-How To Obtain a TIN.-If you do not have a TIN, you should apply for one immediately.
-To apply for the number, obtain Form SS-5, Application for a Social Security Number Card (for individuals), or Form SS-4, Application for Employer Identification Number (for businesses and all other entities), at your local office of the Social Security Administration or the Internal Revenue Service.
-Complete and file the appropriate form according to its instructions.
+How To Obtain a TIN.-If you do not have a TIN, apply for one immediately.
+To apply, get Form SS-5, Application for a Social Security Number Card (for individuals) from your local office of the Social Security Administration, or Form SS-4, Application for Employer Identification Number (for businesses and all other entities), from your local Internal Revenue Service office.